tgh/FiLTH/doc/README.md

 1. Install LaTeX

+1. TMDB

+    - The API for TMDB (The Movie Database) is currently being used to get movie images.
+The API requires an api key.
+If you haven't already, sign-up for TMDB and request an api key.
+Once you have it, proceed with the following directions:
+    - Under `conf/`, create a file named `tmdb.properties`
+    - In this properties file, add a `tmdb.api.key` property and give it your TMDB api key as its value--for example, `tmdb.api.key=1234abcd` (*Note:* this file is not managed by git as it is listed under `.gitignore`)

+1. Misc

 # Environment Setup (Mac)

 These instructions assume you have `brew` installed.
 If you do not, go to [brew.sh](http://brew.sh) and download it.